-- You can use the house to take long hot showers
+- You can use the house on the property to take long hot showers

-- You’ll have access to the house laundry room
+- You’ll have access to the host’s house laundry room

 - You can enjoy dinner and quality time with friends and family

 For most RVers, moochdocking is a great way to catch up with people they haven’t seen after time out on the road.
-It’s like going for a visit, but you can take your home and not feel as if you are intruding.
+It’s like going for a visit, but you can take your home with you and not feel as if you are intruding.

-Hooking up to your friend’s outdoor or garage electrical outlet is different from a campground pedestal.
+Hooking up to your friend’s house using an outdoor plug or garage electrical outlet is different from a campground pedestal.

 In addition, homes usually have more than one outlet on a circuit breaker, so don’t assume that the entire 15 amps are available to your RV.
 Be aware that running your RV air conditioner or microwave could potentially trip the breaker.

-Now let’s look at some of the essentials you’ll need to get power and other resources while moochdocking.
+Now, let’s look at some of the essentials you’ll need to get electrical power and other resources while moochdocking.

 Essentials for Moochdocking

-Although you can pull into a driveway and dry camp, you’ll need a few essentials if you want to moochdock with electricity and water.
+Although you can pull into a driveway and dry camp, you’ll need a few essentials if you want to moochdock with electricity and fresh water.